michaelyangbling/Hadoop-MapRed-Website-data-cleaning-and-page-rank-in-paralle_newl/README.md

 # Hadoop-MapRed-Website-data-cleaning-and-page-rank-in-parallel

-This uses 2006 Wikipedia website data of 100GB  before compression, including millions of pages
+This uses whole Wikipedia website data in 2006 of 100GB  before compression, including millions of pages

 The compressed file is in https://drive.google.com/drive/folders/1IIySfwwyvup2cy2bP4BfFaTYoFUSbWlK